 What Can Diabetics Eat For Breakfast?

-Diabetes is not only a disease but also a lifestyle that involves a special diet, medication and physical activity.
+Diabetes is a disease and a lifestyle that involves a special diet, medication and physical activity.

 Why is Proper Breakfast So Important For Diabetics?